MyCyb3r/mynmap/README.md

 - **Full Port Scanning**: Checks all ports from 1 to 65535.
 - **Proxychains Support**: Allows scans through proxies to conceal the origin.

+## Compatible with based distros:

+- Debian (Tested on Kali, Debian, and Ubuntu)
+- Arch (Tested on Arch Linux)
+- Red Hat (Tested on Fedora)

 ## How to Use

 1. **Clone the repository**: